ankurdongre/Studen_Management_System-SpringBoot/README.md

-open the MySQL Admin page by clicking on admin button. the new window is open in your default Browser. create a new database name as "teststudent". inside it create new tables name as "student" and "teacher".
+open the MySQL Admin page by clicking on admin button. the new window is open in your default Browser. create a new database name as "teststudent". inside it create new tables name as "student".

 Run the code from the IntelliJ Idea.